UnumID/Server-SDK-Typescript/README.md

 The Verifier Server App is used by a customer acting as a verifier and is run on their servers.
 It allows them to register verifiers and perform various actions as them, most importantly sending PresentationRequests and verifiying Presentations.

+## Docker For External Deployment / Packaging
+### Build
+`docker build -t verifier-app:latest .`

+### Create a TAR file
+Run `docker save verifier-app -o verifier-app.tar` to create a .tar file of the image

+To create a gun zipped the tar file of the image:
+`docker save verifier-app:latest | gzip > verifier-app_latest.tar.gz`

+### Unpacking the image TAR file
+`docker load -i verifier.tar` which then adds the image to the local docker image list

 ## Installating and running the app
 ### Installation
 - Clone this repo
-- In the future, the app may also be available as a pre-built Docker image
+- In the future, the app may also be available as a pre-built Docker image from a image repo
+  - If distributed via a docker image tar file see the "Unpacking the image TAR file" section"

 ## Running the app
 #### Global Dependencies